pompyboard/pompyboard/docs/faq.md

 ## What makes the Wonkle tablets special?

 Wonkle tablets are capable of a much higher polling rate (~25x) than other drawing tablets.
-You'll get much faster response to your inputs which is important for gamers.
+This means, you'll get many more inputs per second which is important for gamers.

 ## How can I contribute?